JonFijalkowski/phoebus/JF-Handover.md

 Originally, it was planned to have local (as in, PVs with `loc://`) copies of "live" PVs, in order to be able to make changes without immediately applying it to a potentially currently-used PV, while still providing something that can be plotted on the graph.
 However, due to the way local PVs work, and how PVs work in Phoebus' runtime, this method did not seem to be possible; the type of a PV must be known in advance, and if a PV has not yet been received/fetched, the type is not known, therefore a copy cannot be made.
 A potential workaround was to have a script make the copied PVs in runtime once the originals were fetched, but this would be a lot more complex, and still require integrating into the plot's functioning.
+A discussion on this topic was had at: https://github.com/ControlSystemStudio/phoebus/discussions/3213, but it resulted in realising that dynamically creating local PV copies would be infeasible, or require too many workarounds.

 The current design for this instead adds a new "Editable" property for traces added to a plot, which is a flag that allows its points to be moved via mouse interaction when in edit mode.
 New PVs are added by a user, specifically for use within Phoebus,